 instructs the Council

-1 to review the annual report on ITU Telecom events as described under instructs the Secretary-General 6 and the mechanism referred to in instructs the Secretary-General 7 above, and give guidance on future trends for those activities;
+1 to review the annual report on ITU Telecom World events as described under instructs the Secretary-General 4 above, and give guidance on future trends for those activities;

-2 to review and approve the allocation of part of the positive revenues generated by ITU Telecom events to development projects within the framework of the ICT Development Fund;
+2 to review and approve the allocation of part of the profit generated by ITU Telecom World events to development projects within the framework of the ICT Development Fund;

-3 to review and approve the Secretary-General's proposals on the principles for a transparent decision-making process on the venues of ITU Telecom events, including the criteria which serve as a basis for that process; such criteria shall include cost elements, as well as the rotation system as referred to in resolves 5 and instructs the Secretary-General 9 above, and the additional costs which may result from holding the events outside the city of the headquarters of the Union;

-4 to review and approve the Secretary-General's proposals on the mandate and the composition of the ITU Telecom Board, taking into account instructs the Secretary-General 1 above;
+3 to review at its 2019 session and approve if appropriate the revised business model to manage the activities of ITU Telecom World events ;

-5 to review and approve the model host-country agreement, as soon as possible;

-6 to review, as appropriate, the frequencies and venue of ITU Telecom events on the basis of the financial results of these events;
+4 to review, as appropriate, the frequencies and venue of ITU Telecom World events on the basis of the financial results of these events;

-7 to report on the future of these events to the next plenipotentiary conference, including proposals for a fresh study on various options and mechanisms in the organization of the events.
+5 to report on the future of these events to the next plenipotentiary conference.

 Reasons: Europe proposes appropriate modifications to the text of Resolution 11 in order to reflect the new positioning focusing on SMEs and a range of other matters.